How to Play Rabbit in Golf

 Progressive Rabbit

 The pool grows each time the rabbit is freed.
-If no one holds it for three holes, the value increases, creating bigger and bigger rewards as the nine progresses.
+If no one holds it through the nine, the value keeps increasing, creating bigger and bigger rewards.

 Strategy Tips

 Play defense when someone else holds it.
-When an opponent has the rabbit for two holes, everyone should be gunning for a win on the next hole.
-Take a few more risks than usual to free the rabbit.
+If an opponent has the rabbit, everyone should be gunning for a win to set it free.
+Take a few more risks than usual.

 The back nine rabbit is often worth more.
-If nobody catches the front nine rabbit, many groups add that pool to the back nine.
-This makes the back nine rabbit extra valuable.
+If nobody holds the front nine rabbit, the carry-over pool makes the back nine extra valuable.

 Ties are your friend when you have the rabbit.
 A tied hole means the rabbit stays put.
 You don't need to win — you just need to not lose.